Malar-cmd/Top-Music-Artists-Website/README.md

 ## 🎵 Features

-- Displays a curated list of your top music artists
+- Displays a curated list of my top music artists
+- Hover over the artist to find the top song
+- Click the artist profile to play the song on youtube
-- Dark, modern design with photo-realistic lo-fi splash screen (optional)
+- Dark, modern design with photo-realistic lo-fi splash screen
-- Partial responsive layout
+- Responsive layout

 ---